cbevins/fire-behavior-simulator/docs/02_Installation.md

 npm install
 ```

-To use the *fire-behavior-simulator* package as a node_module dependency in your own application:
+To use the *fire-behavior-simulator* package as a node_module dependency in your own application, run:

 ```
 npm i --save @cbevins/fire-behavior-simulator
 ```
+from the folder containing the project's **package.json** file.

 ---